 ECSS-Q-ST-70-60_1390108

-The verification and re-life procedure of prepreg shall be performed by the raw material supplier and documented in a new CoC for the prepreg.
+The verification and relife procedure of prepreg shall be performed by the raw material supplier and documented in a new CoC for the prepreg.

 1 The new prepreg CoC include a new shelf-life.
 Shelf-life and storage conditions are important for the flow factor of prepreg, particularly for no-flow prepreg.